 Step 5: Make Low FODMAP food fun

-As daunting as the low FODMAP diet is, there are simple ways to make delicious and tasty meals.
-To help you do this check out A Little Bit Yummy’s recipe section.
+As daunting as the low FODMAP diet is, there are lots of simple ways to make delicious and tasty meals.
+Check out our low FODMAP recipes for some yummy inspiration.